BOATING WASTED IS WASTED BOATING

 - Don’t know where to start?
 Contact us.
 We’re happy to help.

-Don’t forget Operation Dry Water is coming up in July.
-Access materials to help raise awareness about the dangers of boating under the influence and the make sure you know the laws.
+Operation Dry Water is a great organization to access event materials to help raise awareness about the dangers of boating under the influence and make sure you know the laws.
 Most people largely underestimate the consequences of the safe-boating rule.
 Please educate yourself and stay safe all year long!

 Visit our resource library for downloads, event materials, tips and ideas on how to create a safe boating culture 365 days a year.

 Designate a sober skipper and help the Sea Tow Foundation save lives.
-Find out more about their FREE promotional kits for 100 people when participating in the campaign.
+Find promotion tools, downloads and order campaign wrist bands to share on their website.

 To truly spread the Boat Live 365 message, please make a concerted effort to discuss and promote all of the “Serious Fun Topics” together, all year long.